JordyCuan/jordycuan.github.io/_drafts/setting_mongodb_aws_ec2.md

 sudo systemctl enable mongod
 ```

-You are able now to access MongoDB by typing `mongod` but let's secure this to access it remotely, it's more fun.
+Now you're able to access MongoDB by typing `mongod` but let's secure it, to access it remotely, it's more fun that way.

-You can find a complete documentetion installing MongoDB [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).
+You can find the complete documentation to install MongoDB [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).

 &nbsp;
 ## Securing MongoDB